- Borrowers who want to borrow $50,000 or less

 You don’t have to be a PenFed Credit Union member to apply for a personal loan, but you must join if you want to accept your loan offer.

 Before applying for a PenFed loan, be sure to shop around with as many lenders as possible to get a personal loan that’s right for you.
 Credible makes this easy.
 You can compare rates from multiple lending partners — including PenFed — in two minutes.

 After you’ve chosen a lender, you can complete your application online, close your loan, and get the money you need.

-- Offer more flexible loan amounts: PenFed’s maximum loan amount is only $50,000, which is much lower than the maximum of other lenders.
+- No loan amounts greater than $50,000: PenFed’s maximum loan amount is only $50,000, which is lower than the maximum of some other lenders.
 If you have a larger home improvement project or need more money to pay off credit cards, you’ll need to find another lender.

 Keep Reading: Personal Loans for Bad Credit

 Kat Tretina contributed to the reporting for this article.